 Master of Science in Clinical Psychology

-- Apply a broad knowledge of contemporary psychology, with special emphasis in clinical psychology.
+- Apply a broad knowledge of contemporary psychology, with special emphasis on clinical psychology or behavior analysis.

-- Demonstrate competence in basic clinical skills sufficient to practice under general supervision
+- Demonstrate competence in basic clinical skills in psychology or behavior analysis sufficient to practice under general supervision.